genestack/user-tutorials/source/guide/pipelines-wgs-and-wes_include.rst

           of each of the reference and alternate alleles) or 1 (homozygous alternate).

+..
+How to annotate found human variants to dbNSFP (1000 genomes data)

 To change the default columns or add more columns, choose them in the corresponding tabs in "Columns" section and "Save" your changes.
 After